Exterior

 What was unique about the dome of St Peter's?

-The St. Peter’s Basilica Dome history makes it unique.
+The St Peter’s Basilica Dome history makes it unique.
 It is the largest church.
 The architecture was designed by many among which is the extraordinary master Michelangelo.

 How many steps is it to the top of St Peter's dome?

 There are at least 551 steps in order to get to the top of the Dome (or 320 if you take the elevator to the interior balcony).
 The steps are narrow as you go up.
-There is a part where the travelers are to hold a rope and bend to get up.
+There is a part where the travellers are to hold a rope and bend to get up.
 The architecture of the place is such that the steps have to be narrow but it is a fun experience.
 After that, you get to have the view of St. Peter’s Square, the Vatican Gardens and the city of Rome.

 Who designed the St. Peter's Basilica Dome?